Learn more about periods - heavy: introduction

 Learn more about periods - heavy: diagnosis

-Visit your GP if you feel your periods are unusually heavy.
+See a GP if you feel your periods are unusually heavy or have become heavier.
 They'll investigate the problem and may offer treatments to help.

 To try to find out what's causing your heavy periods, your GP will ask about: